 The thesis is normally based on field collection of data in a country in the global South, carried out between the first and second year of study.
 The master's thesis itself, and course options, will be adapted to the individual academic backgrounds and interests of the students.

 The programme consists of the following courses.
 All courses are compulsory and must be taken in the order listed.

 Autumn 1st semester

-- GEO310 Writing workshop and draft project proposal (10 ECTS)
+- GEO310 Writing Course and Project Description (10 ECTS)